Brian Anderson Player Props: Brewers vs. Giants

-The Milwaukee Brewers and Brian Anderson, who went 0-for-3 last time in action, battle Alex Cobb and the San Francisco Giants at Oracle Park, Saturday at 7:15 PM ET.
+On Sunday, Brian Anderson (.275 on-base percentage in past 10 games, 61 points below season-long percentage) and the Milwaukee Brewers play the San Francisco Giants, whose starting pitcher will be Ross Stripling.
+First pitch is at 4:05 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Giants.
+He had a hitless performance in his most recent game (0-for-2) against the Giants.

 Brian Anderson Game Info & Props vs. the Giants